 What can we learn from this?

-Sure, the numbers we used to create the pivot table and pivot chart were hypothetical.
+Sure, the numbers we used to create the pivot table, and pivot chart was hypothetical.

 But they still speak volumes to scenarios you may encounter while analyzing your own data.